la2050/challenge/_2021/connect/bizfed-institute.md

   trained, the number of students reached, the number of communities participating and family engagement.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '300' Describe how Los Angeles County will be different if your work is successful.: >- In a fully connected Los Angeles County, equity would finally be met and the opportunity for residents of all ages and socioeconomic backgrounds will
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '300' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '10000' Describe how Los Angeles County will be different if your work is successful.: >- In a fully connected Los Angeles County, equity would finally be met and the opportunity for residents of all ages and socioeconomic backgrounds will